ClusterHQ/flocker/docs/flocker-intro/index.rst

 * If an application container is moved from one machine to another, Flocker automatically moves the volume with it.

 Application configuration
 -------------------------

 * Application configuration describes what you want to run in a container.

   * it identifies a Docker image
-  * a volume mountpoint
+  * an optional volume mountpoint
-  * other containers to link to
   * externally "routed" ports

 * This configuration is expected to be shared between development, staging, production, etc environments.
-* Flocker 0.1 may not support automatic re-deployment of application configuration changes.
+* Flocker 0.1 does not support automatic re-deployment of application configuration changes.

 Deployment configuration